 March 2014 Hearthstone™: Heroes of Warcraft™, Blizzard’s free-to-play digital strategy card game, is released on several platforms.
 Deceptively simple but epically engaging, Hearthstone is designed to be instantly accessible to players regardless of their familiarity with Warcraft or collectible card games.

 March 2014 Diablo III's Reaper of Souls expansion—is released, selling over 2.7 million copies in the first week of its availability.

 August 2014 Diablo III: Reaper of Souls - Diablo III: Reaper of Souls - Ultimate Evil Edition is released.
 Legions of console players quickly discovered Ultimate Evil Edition makes it easy to experience Diablo in the best possible way: with your friends.
-The Ultimate Evil Edition contains both Diablo III and the Reaper of Souls expansion set, together in one definitive volume for the PlayStation®4, PlayStation®3, and Xbox One™, Xbox 360®.
+The Ultimate Evil Edition contains both Diablo III and the Reaper of Souls expansion set, together in one definitive volume for the PlayStation®4, PlayStation®3, Xbox One™, and Xbox 360®.